Akshayladekar123/Table-App/table/README.md

 # Getting Started with Create React App

-To run this project directory you will have to follow steps below:
+To run this project directory you will have to follow steps below in the terminal:

 ## `cd table`